 "They've left," Helen said bitterly.
 "And died.
 We're all that's left."

 Shepard had crossed the distance between them and, as Helena moved out of her way to avoid coming in contact with her, the commander knelt next to Rinn to look at her leg.

-"It's medigel," Shepard said, but Rinn didn't allow her to come any closer.
+"It's medigel," the commander explained, but Rinn didn't allow her to come any closer.
 Helena meanwhile had returned her attention to Miranda and, although she didn't pull the pistol on her again, she wished that she could.
 She didn't like the look of displeasure that the woman had on her mouth and she found it difficult to read.
-When their gazes met across the distance Helena could feel Miranda's cold calculation as she weighed her.
+When their gazes met across the distance, Helena could feel Miranda's cold calculation as she weighed her.
 As one, both their grips seemed to tighten on their pistols and neither broke away from the other's gaze.

 "I'm fine," Rinn's words broke the spell as she joined Helena's side.
 Seeing that her attempt to provide aid was futile, Shepard stood up and picked up her own gun again, her piercing gaze travelling over both of them.

 "Let's go then," she said.
 "Our shuttle's waiting."